gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 # Building the UI

-In this chapter we’ll build a modern looking UI for the **TodoList** application using the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specifications.
-We’ll be working with the Vaadin gwt-polymer-elements library, a wrapper for the Polymer Paper Elements collection.
+In this chapter we'll build a modern looking UI for the **TodoList** application using the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specifications.
+We'll be working with the Vaadin gwt-polymer-elements library, a wrapper for the Polymer Paper Elements collection.

 ## Main screen